-Graduates in Philosophy obtain work in such fields as advertising, the arts, broadcasting, commerce, the Civil Service, computing, journalism, marketing, politics, law, management, and teaching.
+Graduates in Philosophy obtain work in fields such as advertising, the arts, broadcasting, commerce, the civil service, computing, journalism, marketing, politics, law, management, and teaching.
 You have the opportunity during your degree for a placement with an appropriate partner where you can apply your academic learning to practical contexts and develop a range of skills attractive to future employers.

 - Kurt Godel Research Center

 - University of Vienna

 - Tate Liverpool.

 We work closely with the University’s award-winning Careers and Employability Service to offer a 30-credit, year-long module (SOTA300) that incorporates a placement with a local company, group, or institution related to your subject, providing practical/vocational experience.
 We have recently organised placements at significant local institutions such as The Athenaeum and Liverpool University Press.

 Two taught programmes are available both full-time and part-time:

 There are also opportunities to undertake research degrees.

 Transferable skills fostered through the study of Philosophy include: